openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 I have put together a simple tool calledÂ [Qt Inspector](https://github.com/robertknight/Qt-Inspector).

-
+â€

+â€œ

 [Python4Kids/Brendan Scott: Tkinter tinkering (Graphical User Interfaces)](http://python4kids.wordpress.com/2011/07/18/tkinter-tinkering-graphical-user-interfaces/)

 Man Â Â  Â Shut up!
-(It goes quiet next door) That™s better.He walks to a side wall and
+(It goes quiet next door) Thatâ€™s better.He walks to a side wall and
-        hangs his club on a hook beneath big old-fashioned art-nouveau sign clearly labelled `The Burlington Wall-banger™.
+        hangs his club on a hook beneath big old-fashioned art-nouveau sign clearly labelled `The Burlington Wall-bangerâ€™.
 He goes across to bed and gets in.
 In the bed are a party of four Japanese businessmen in suits with lapel badges, two lady American tourists with rain hats and cameras, three other moustached English gentlemen in pyjamas, four Tour De France riders, three Swedish businessmen, and Winston Churchill.

 So far we have been dealing with a command line interface for working with our Python
-        programs.Â  While command lines are good for a lot of things, they™re usually pretty bad for interfacing with a general user of the program who doesn™t know how the various pieces work.Â  What we are going to look at now is a different way of presenting the program to a user (and probably a way that you are more familiar with) “ GUIs.Â Â  GUI stands for Graphical User Interface. (...)
+        programs.Â  While command lines are good for a lot of things, theyâ€™re usually pretty bad for interfacing with a general user of the program who doesnâ€™t know how the various pieces work.Â  What we are going to look at now is a different way of presenting the program to a user (and probably a way that you are more familiar with) â€“ GUIs.Â Â  GUI stands for â€œGraphical User Interfaceâ€. (...)

-
+â€

+â€œ

 [Wazi/Juliet Kemp: Tips for using Vim as an IDE](http://olex.openlogic.com/wazi/2011/tips-for-using-vim-as-an-ide/)

-[Vim](http://olex.openlogic.com/packages/vim)Â isn™t just a great
+[Vim](http://olex.openlogic.com/packages/vim)Â isnâ€™t just a great
-        editor; it™s also a hugely flexible, configurable, and extendable application.
+        editor; itâ€™s also a hugely flexible, configurable, and extendable application.
 You can even set up Vim as an integrated development environment (IDE), giving you all the advantages of a dedicated text editor together with the ability to check syntax, jump between tags, autocomplete, and do all the other useful things you get from a modern IDE.
 These Vim tips and tricks will get you editing like a pro. (...)

-
+â€

+â€œ

 [net.tutsplus.com/Charlie Somerville: How to Build a Shortlink App with Ruby and
           Redis](http://net.tutsplus.com/tutorials/ruby/how-to-build-a-shortlink-app-with-ruby-and-redis/)

-In this tutorial, we™ll be building a quick shortlink web app with Ruby, theÂ [Sinatra](http://www.sinatrarb.com/)Â web framework, and the[Redis](http://redis.io/)Â database.
-By the conclusion of this tutorial, you™ll
+In this tutorial, weâ€™ll be building a quick shortlink web app with Ruby, theÂ [Sinatra](http://www.sinatrarb.com/)Â web framework, and the[Redis](http://redis.io/)Â database.
+By the conclusion of this tutorial, youâ€™ll
-        end up with a dead simple, high performance shortlink webapp that™s super easy to scale.
+        end up with a dead simple, high performance shortlink webapp thatâ€™s super easy to scale.
         (...)

-
+â€

 ### For System Administrators

+â€œ

         [Linux.com/Jack Wallen: Weekend Project: Keep Out Repeat Offenders with Fail2ban on